ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Now you should have Chillax with the default look and feel.

-### 17. How to get rid of the mobile icon besides the avatar?
+### 17. How to get rid of the mobile icon beside the avatar?

 * The steps are first `Settings`, then go to the `Themes` Section and then `Edit Quick CSS`.